microsoft/vscode-docs/docs/editor/codebasics.md

 ![VS Code Layout](images/codebasics/layout.png)

 VS Code allows up to three visible editors at any one time, allowing you to edit or view up to three files together side by side.

-The Explorer view maintains a list of open editors allowing you quick access to the files you need.
+The open files in each editor are displayed with tabbed headers (Tabs) at the top of the editor region.
+To learn more about tabbed headers, see the [Tabs](/docs/editor/tabs.md) topic.

 >**Tip:** You can move the Side Bar to the right hand side (**View** > **Move Sidebar**) or toggle its visibility (`kb(workbench.action.toggleSidebarVisibility)`).